-• References: Beyond the Imitation Game: Quantifying and extrapolating the capabilities of language models, Holistic Evaluation of Language Models data is either (i) publicly available or (ii) described sufficiently such that a reasonable facsimile can be constructed by an external entity.
+- Definition: Are the evaluations of the model's capabilities reproducible by external entities? - Notes: For an evaluation to be reproducible by an external entity, we mean that the associated data is either (i) publicly available or (ii) described sufficiently such that a reasonable facsimile can be constructed by an external entity.
 In addition, the evaluation protocol should be sufficiently described such that if the evaluation is reproduced, any discrepancies with the developer's results can be resolved.
 We recognize that there does not exist an authoritative or consensus standard for what is required for an evaluation to be deemed externally reproducible.
 Evaluations on standard benchmarks are assumed to be sufficiently reproducible for the purposes of this index.
-We will award this point for reproducibility of multiple disclosed evaluations.
-In the event that an evaluation is not reproducible, a justification by the model developer for why it is not possible for the evaluation to be made reproducible may be sufficient to score this point.
+We will award this point for reproducible, a justification by the model developer for why it is not possible for the evaluation to be made reproducible may be sufficient to score this point. - References: Leakage and the reproducibility crisis in machine-learning-based science, Holistic Evaluation of Language Models